Aggravated Unlicensed Operation of a Motor Vehicle

-They commit the offense of AUO in the third degree and operate a motor vehicle while having in effect ten or more suspensions, imposed on at least ten separate dates for failure to answer, appear or pay a fine;
+- They commit the offense of AUO in the third degree and operate a motor vehicle while they have ten or more open suspensions, which are imposed on at least ten different dates for failure to appear, answer or pay a fine;

-They commit the offense of AUO in the third degree and operate a motor vehicle while under permanent revocation as set forth in VTL § 1193(2)(b)(12).
+- They commit the offense of AUO in the third degree and operate a vehicle while they are under a permanent revocation as set forth in VTL § 1193(2)(b)(12).

 If you have been charged with aggravated unlicensed operation (VTL § 511), you are facing a serious criminal charge.
 In fact, aggravated unlicensed operation in the first degree is an E Felony.
-If you are convicted of AUO in the first or second degree, in addition to a fine, you WILL go to jail or be placed on probation or both.Tell Us About Your Criminal Case Today
+If you are convicted of AUO in the first or second degree, in addition to a fine, you WILL go to jail or be placed on probation or both.Tell Our New York Traffic Crime Lawyers About Your Criminal Case Today

-Our qualified New York defense attorneys can be reached by phone at (877) 377-8666 so call today!
+Serving people in many areas of New York, our knowledgeable traffic crime lawyers can be reached by phone at 877-377-8666 so call today!